RZomermanMS/MIMDocs/mim-for-aad-guests/installing-MimMa.md

 ## MIM Synchronization MA
-This chapter will install the FIM/MIM Service Management Agent
+This chapter will install the FIM/MIM Service Management Agent for use with the MIM portal.

 1. Open the Synchronization Service Manager through the start menu
 2. From the top bar, select **Management Agents** and then on the right-site action menu select **Create**